Zawng/cobol-practice/README.md

-# cobol-practice
+# COBOL
-Some JCL and COBOL codes, just for practice
+Some JCL and COBOL codes, just for practice.